Security Connector as an HTTP Forwarder

 - Deploy multiple HTTP Forwarders to ensure high availability and load balancing.
 For more information on load balancing, see HTTP Forwarder load balancing.

-- Make sure that enterprise or corporate resolvers continue to forward requests to ETP DNS.
-This configuration is completed as part of ETP setup and continues to apply for the HTTP forwarder.
+- Make sure that enterprise or corporate resolvers continue to forward requests to SIA DNS.
+This configuration is completed as part of SIA setup and continues to apply for the HTTP forwarder.

 - If you want to deploy the DNS forwarder, as well as HTTP Forwarder, make sure you deploy them on separate machines.
 Make sure both forwarders can access the Internet.